met4citizen/Hypergraph/README.md

 skip to the end.
 Whenever the system has branches, the first four branches can be shown separately or in any combination.

-In `Observer` section you can decide which kind of view you take to the multiway system. `All` shows the full multiway structure, whereas `Leaves` shows only nodes without child events.
-Tracked branches can be visualized separately.
+In the `Observer/visual` section you decide which kind of view to take to the multiway system. `All` shows the full multiway structure, whereas `Leaves` shows only the edges without any child events.
+Individually tracked branches can be visualized separately in any combination.
 The two sliders change the visual appearance of the graph by tuning the parameters of the underlying force engine.
+Note: Changing the viewpoint or the forces do not in anyway change the multiway system itself.

 ## Highlighting